-This large mission district has a natural divide between one side of Corstorphine Hill and the other.
-Three of the congregations have been in vacancy for some time and two others have recently fallen vacant.
+This large mission district which currently has six vacancies has a natural divide between one side of Corstorphine Hill and the other.
 Some of the congregations are financially stable and others are situated in areas with some socio-economic need.
 Many of the congregations have been in previous conversations and all are encouraged to work together to support those amongst them that are more vulnerable.
 Many have long focussed on outreach, whether to the homeless or the poor, and such an orientation will continue to be encouraged.